 The process of moving from one home to another is always stressful, but perhaps the worst part of the job is packing everything you own.
 It takes a lot of time and effort to make sure you have everything you need and nothing is left behind.
 You also have to worry about the fragile items and whether or not they were stored properly for the move.
 It’s a process that’s really draining emotionally, physically, and mentally.

-Twenty Useful Packing Tips That Might Make It Easier
+Twenty Useful Packing Tips That Will Make It Easier

 Prepare a checklist.
 To make sure you don’t miss anything, it’s a good idea to make a checklist.
 In fact, make a checklist for every room.
 This way, you’ll be able to figure out what you have and what you might need.
 (Some might even have checklists for every box.)